 “ He has improved his ability to defend his work and technical skills in various software.
 Typography and ideas generation are definitely the biggest strength that he holds along with quick brainstorming.
 Ability to make decisions can be slightly improved along with adapting and improving design bas on peer feedback and constructive criticism.”

 Vishestha was thrilled to have bagged the prestigious internship with a brand like Jaypore.
 Here is what she had to say about her experience -

 “I did my internship at the Indian clothing brand Jaypore.
-Working there was a new experience and different too because I could show what I had learnt in college and apply it to a job setting.
-In fact, my learning from college helped me a lot, especially in aspects like, design development, material sourcing, using photoshop and illustrator for flat sketches.
-Through my internship, I learnt is to be more calm and patient towards my work and people I work with.
+Working there was a new experience and different too because I could show what I had learned in college and apply it to a job setting.
+In fact, my learning from college helped me a lot, especially in aspects of design development, material sourcing, using photoshop and illustrator for flat sketches.
+Through my internship, I learned is to be more calm and patient towards my work and people I work with.

 Ravi had an interesting internship opportunity with The Beehive, a product and furniture and product design studio Based in New Delhi.
 During his internship, Ravi completed a project for UK based jewelry brand, Jeweltree London.
 He specifically worked on creating the jewelry display units for an exhibition that Jeweltree participated in.
 This project was especially interesting because his client was based in London and all communication happened remotely.